Law Firms

 Foreign Applicants need a local agent.

-A notarized power of attorney is necessary.
-General powers of attorney are not permitted by the registry.
-Every application requires a separate, signed authorization form, that identifies each mark's respective class(es) and goods or services.
+Each application requires a separate, signed authorization form, that identifies each mark's respective class(es) and goods or services.

 Foreign applicants do not need a domestic registration.